 Product managers with new features and workflows

-The biggest time wasters in digital training
+The biggest time-wasters in digital training

-3. Participant administration becomes busywork
+3. Participant administration becomes tedious routine work

 Who has already completed the training?
 Who still needs a reminder?
 Who needs a certificate?